jmayfield74/spiner/README.md

-# Spiner: Power Up Your Reasoning with S.P.I.N.E.R.
+# Spiner: Embody Your Vision with S.P.I.N.E.R

 **Spiner: System for Processing Intelligent Neural Evaluation and Reasoning**
-*Pronounced "SPY-ner"—Inspired by Brent Spiner’s Data from Star Trek*
+*Pronounced "SPY-ner”—Inspired by Brent Spiner’s Data, bringing intent to life in Star Trek

 ---